foldda/charian/README.md

 Implementation of object serialization through using the IRda interface is demonstrated in Example #2 and Example #3 below.

 # Getting Started
-It is recommanded to use Charian by including the provided source code in your project - that is, use the Rda class and the IRda interface as a native part of your project.
+It is recommended to use Charian by including the provided source code in your project - that is, use the Rda class and the IRda interface as a native part of your project.
 The benefit is less "package dependency" meaning simpler build process and product distribution.

 # Examples
 Here are some practical examples illustrating the uses of the API.